somedatapacket/docs.humio.com/content/getting-started/views.md

 <figcaption>A view that joins data from three connected physical repositories.</figcaption>
 </figure>

-When searching, all events include a special `#repo` meta-tag-field with the name of the repository they where read from.
+When searching, all events include a build-in `#repo` tag with the name of the repository they where read from.

 {{% notice tip %}}